-More information can be found on the Recorder’s website - CLICK HERE
+More information, including specific information on passport and marriage license application requirements, can be found on the Recorder’s website - CLICK HERE

 • SHERIFF’S OFFICE ADMINISTRATION

-Effective March 18, 2020, the Sheriff’s Office will be limiting the number of individuals allowed in the lobby to three people at a time.
+As of May 1, 2020, the Sheriff’s Office is continuing to limit the number of individuals allowed in the lobby to three people at a time.
 In addition, fingerprint processing has been temporarily suspended (which includes citizens completing Concealed Carry Permits).
 If you need to file a police report, please call (208) 446-1300.

 • SOLID WASTE

-- Bag your garbage if possible.
-Bagged garbage reduces exposure to all personnel.
+- We do ask that you bag your garbage, if possible.
+Bagged garbage reduces exposure for our personnel.

 • TREASURER’S OFFICE

-Following the evening briefing of the Kootenai County Emergency Operations Center (EOC) Unified Command, today’s report shows five new cases of novel coronavirus (COVID-19) in the Panhandle Health District, bringing our total to 37, with 36 in Kootenai Additional Info...
+Following the afternoon briefing of the Kootenai County Emergency Operations Center (EOC) Unified Command, today’s report shows no new cases of novel coronavirus (COVID-19) in the Panhandle Health District.
+This maintains our total of 65 cases, with 61 Additional Info...

-Following the evening briefing of the Kootenai County Emergency Operations Center (EOC) Unified Command, today’s report shows two new cases of novel coronavirus (COVID-19) in the Panhandle Health District, bringing our total to 30, with 29 in Kootenai Additional Info...
+Following the afternoon briefing of the Kootenai County Emergency Operations Center (EOC) Unified Command, today’s report shows no new cases of novel coronavirus (COVID-19) in the Panhandle Health District.
+This places our total at 63, with 59 in Kootenai Additional Info...